dustinpfister/blog_posts/_posts/linux-bash-script-conditional-statements.md

 echo "${a} - ${b} - ${c}"
 ```

+When it comes to trasnlating anything worked out with the test command into an expression for an if statement, generatly it is just a process of lossing the test command and inclosing the expression into the square brackets.

 ## 3 - A Argumnets Defaults Example of an If Statement

 ```
 #!/bin/bash